Oil extraction in the Niger Delta – a challenging dilemma

 Nigeria began extracting oil in the Niger Delta back in the 1950s.
 Today, five international oil companies account for the majority of oil extraction in the country; Chevron, Eni, Exxon, Shell and Total.
 Oil has given Nigeria relative prosperity compared to other African countries, but corruption in the country is rife.
 In 2012, Transparency International gave Nigeria a ranking of 139 of 176 globally [*1].

 The Niger Delta has suffered widespread contamination.
 The report published by the UN Environment Programme (UNEP) ]*2] in autumn 2011 stated that it would take at least 25 years to clean up after the oil extraction in Ogoniland (Niger Delta) and UNEP estimated the cost at a minimum of SEK 7 billion.
-A representative from the Ethical Council visited Shell Petroleum Development Company of Nigeria’s (SPDC) plants in the Niger Delta, together with a large group of investors.
+A representative from the Council on Ethics visited Shell Petroleum Development Company of Nigeria’s (SPDC) plants in the Niger Delta, together with a large group of investors.
 SPDC is owned by the Nigerian government (55 percent), Shell (30 percent), EPNL (10 percent) and Agip (5 percent).

 Numerous problems and huge challenges